McKay42/McEngine/README.md

     5. Click on "OK"

 Depending on which libraries you want to use, a few extra steps are required:
-(Note that BASS + BASSFX is required/enabled by default, but SDL2 is not.)
+(Note that both BASS + BASSFX and SDL2 are required by default, even if SDL2 is not enabled.)

 - Libraries:
     1. BASS + BASSFX